jakesteinberg/jakesteinberg.github.io/_pages/projects.md

 ---
 layout: page
-title: research
+title: research interests
 permalink: /research/
 description:
 nav: true
 nav_order: 3
 ---

-## Sea Level (sub-annual to decadal variability)
+## Patterns and Drivers of Sea Level Variability Across Timescales

-I am interesting in improving our understanding of regional sea level change — especially along the world's coastlines — and connections to ocean heat content, water mass transformation, and large-scale circulation.
-I use a combination of observations and state-of-the-art ocean and earth system models to identify the physical mechanisms driving these changes and to assess their predictability on weekly to decadal timescales.
-Key processes of interest include Gulf Stream variability and shifts in the Atlantic meridional overturning circulation (AMOC).
+I am broadly interested in the processes moderating regional sea level variability and more specifically how changes are felt along the world's coastlines.
+I work to connect observed and modeled changes to ocean heat content, water mass transformation, and large-scale ocean circulation change.
+I use a combination of observations and state-of-the-art ocean and earth system models to identify the physical mechanisms driving these changes and to assess their predictability across daily to decadal timescales.
+Key processes of interest include:

-This builds on work completed at Woods Hole Oceanographic Institution using the ECCO ocean state estimate and satellite gravimetry and altimetry measurements (NASA Ocean Surface Topography Science Team member)
+- coastal response to western boundary current changes (e.g. links between US East Coast sea level and the Gulf Stream and the Atlantic meridional overturning circulation).
+- dependence of simulated coastal sea level variability on continental shelf and slope bathymetric resolution.
+- partitioning of sterodynamic sea level change into contributions by water mass
+- watermass transformation and ocean heat content implications
+- ocean model development with respect to sea level processes (non-Boussinesq configuration, terrestrial water storage changes)
+- sea level budget observables (satellite gravimetry and altimetry, Argo float profiles)
+- ocean state estimation (ECCO)

 ---